 - Introduce undergrads to your company by sponsoring a Capstone Research project.

-- Create competitive scholarships or graduate fellowships for students who will be the next generation of talented leaders for your company.
+- Create graduate fellowships for students who will be the next generation of talented leaders for your company.

 - Sponsor venture capital-style competitions and research forums to promote ideas and provide the winner(s) with scholarship support or research funds.
 European energy company ENGIE, which seeks to develop future collaborations with innovative project leaders in pursuit of a society that is more energy-efficient and less dependent on nuclear energy and fossil fuels while offering more efficient services to its customers, created the ENGIE Smart Campus Challenge, which has led to multiple, hands-on research and capital facility improvement projects at Ohio State.

 - Demonstrate a commitment to hiring a diverse workforce who can provide valuable perspective into a wider range of markets for your company.